lambada-llc/tree-calculus/reduction-rules/README.md

 ## Explicit application

-Applications are represented explicitly as hollow nodes.
+Application of a program to an argument is represented explicitly as an "@" node.
 The rules describe how to eliminate those application nodes.
-Note that application nodes aside, trees are always irreducible values (binary trees).
+Note that "@" nodes aside, trees are irreducible values (binary trees).

 | Rule | Before                   |                  | After                     |
 | -----| ------------------------ | ---------------- | ------------------------- |